 In addition, as the Hot Disc TPS is the most published method available, our large paper database is a great resource for 100’s of applications across the 1000 papers indexed.

 Thermal Conductivity Tip 4: Basic and advanced training is available for no-cost.
 We are proud to provide high quality support to help our customers get the most out of their instrument.

 Is testing of Anisotropic material accurate?

-Thermal Conductivity Tip 5: Accurate testing of isotropic and anisotropic samples is possible with the Hot Disk TPS.
-Here is one example of a research paper from the paper database displaying an excellent correlation between the through thickness (axial) thermal conductivity measurement from a guarded heat flow meter, and the through-thickness (axial) thermal conductivity measurement from the Hot Disk TPS anisotropic testing module.
-Additionally, the Hot Disk gives results for in-plane (radial) direction.
+Thermal Conductivity Tip 5: Accurate testing of isotropic and anisotropic samples is possible with the Hot Disc TPS.
+Here is one example of a research paper from the paper database displaying an excellent correlation between the through thickness (axial) thermal conductivity measurement from a guarded heat flow meter, and the through-thickness (axial) thermal conductivity measurement from the Hot Disc TPS anisotropic testing module.
+Additionally, the Hot Disc gives results for in-plane (radial) direction.

 Is it difficult to test liquids?

 Thermal Conductivity Tip 6: Accurate testing of liquids is well published.

 Does the Hot Disc TPS require a contact agent?

 Thermal Conductivity Tip 7: No contact agent is required, as the non-linear portion of the raw data, which represents contact resistance is removed post measurement.
 This can be accomplished with the iTPS plug-in, or manually performed.